ejfranco18/petpal/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+This rails app was generated with Lewagon/rails-templates, and built by Le Wagon Graduates (Maya, Hervé, Niklas and Javier) during their Bootcamp (Batch #311).

+Petpal allows pet owners and pet-sitters to meet in one platform.